wang-yuancheng/ml-pipeline/README.md

 # Machine Learning Pipeline

-This repository contains code and materials for a web app that predicts cardiovascular disease risk based on user input.
+This repository contains code and materials for a web app that predicts cardiovascular disease risk and provides an automated ML training pipeline for generic datasets.

 ### Data Science Workflow